va-big-data-genomics/va-big-data-genomics.github.io/_posts/2025-03-21-A-secret-guide-to-creating-a-dashboard.markdown

   FILE2: 'gs://path/file2.txt'
 ```

-After you have created your YAML, you can store it, and your working project, to your environment.
+After you have created your YAML file, you can store it and your working project in your environment.

 ```
 gcloud secrets versions add my-yaml-config --data-file=/PATH/TO/YAML/file_key.yaml